ltrgoddard/thesis/temp.markdown

 significantly, Prynne tentatively requests that Corman either send him the *Origin* subscriber list or print a notice advertising *Prospect* in a forthcoming issue of the magazine.
-Despite another reference to the ’special characteristics’ of the ‘English scene’ and a desire not to see *Prospect* ‘become simply another stamping ground for new American writers’, the overall sense of this letter is that Prynne intends the magazine to become a sort of English *Origin*—not a carbon copy, but a publication that would take up the spirit of *Origin* and adapt it for audiences on the other side of the Atlantic.[^233] As he puts it in a subsequent letter to Corman, poets in Britain need to ‘start again in ENGLISH, not your enviable US dialect, which our natives *must* draw from but could never *use*.’[^234]
+Despite another reference to the ‘special characteristics’ of the ‘English scene’ and a desire not to see *Prospect* ‘become simply another stamping ground for new American writers’, the overall sense of this letter is that Prynne intends the magazine to become a sort of English *Origin*—not a carbon copy, but a publication that would take up the spirit of *Origin* and adapt it for audiences on the other side of the Atlantic.[^232] As he puts it in a subsequent letter to Corman, poets in Britain need to ‘start again in ENGLISH, not your enviable US dialect, which our natives *must* draw from but could never *use*.’[^233]

-In a brief note to Olson in February 1962, Prynne mentions delays to *Prospect* 6, but expresses hope that the issue will be published by April of the same year.[^235] Writing to Dorn in July, he describes how the magazine ‘revealed unexpected teeth when I finally took it over, in the shape of a large bank overdraft’ and claims finally to be on the verge of publication; by September, however, there are further delays, ‘mainly through difficulties with funds’.[^236] At this point there is a gap of almost seven months before the next mention of *Prospect*, in a February 1964 letter to Olson—here, Prynne claims that the magazine is ‘due at the printers in ten days’, though by June it has still not actually been distributed.[^237] What is most striking about this period—particularly given retrospective knowledge of the magazine’s demise—is Prynne’s optimism about *Prospect* as a continuing institution.
+In a brief note to Olson in February 1962, Prynne mentions delays to *Prospect* 6, but expresses hope that the issue will be published by April of the same year.[^234] Writing to Dorn in July, he describes how the magazine ‘revealed unexpected teeth when I finally took it over, in the shape of a large bank overdraft’ and claims finally to be on the verge of publication; by September, however, there are further delays, ‘mainly through difficulties with funds’.[^235] At this point there is a gap of almost seven months before the next mention of *Prospect*, in a February 1964 letter to Olson—here, Prynne claims that the magazine is ‘due at the printers in ten days’, though by June it has still not actually been distributed.[^236] What is most striking about this period—particularly given retrospective knowledge of the magazine’s demise—is Prynne’s optimism about *Prospect* as a continuing institution.
 Writing to Olson before Issue 6 has been published, he